BrockBatBlue/burger_eater/README.md

 # Burger Eating Application

+- Gives the user ability to fulfill a submitted burger order.

 ## Functionality

 - When you open the page, you will see a set of seeded burgers with a "devour" button next to them on the left side of the page.